1RaY-1/zenmap-linux-installer/README.md

 # About
 [Zenmap](https://nmap.org/zenmap/) installer for **Debian** based Linux distros.

-This script also installs some python libraries to avoid any extra errors.
+This script installs latest Zenmap version (7.92) and also installs some python libraries to avoid any extra errors.

 # Installation
 Copy and paste the following command in your terminal to install zenmap.